How To Overclock Your GPU

 Overclocking increases the performance of your hardware

-Before understanding overclocking, you should be aware of precisely how the graphics card functions.
+Before understanding overclocking, you should be aware of exactly how the graphics card operates.
 It is essentially a smaller-scale computer with its own processor and RAM (here named VRAM).

 As with the CPU and RAM, the GPU and VRAM have their own clock speeds, which determine how rapidly they can perform operations.

-Each of these clocks is provided with certain “factory” settings, guaranteed to be secure by the manufacturer.
-In theory, you won’t have any problems with these default settings.
+Each of these clocks is provided with certain “factory” settings, guaranteed to be safe by the manufacturer.
+In theory, you won’t have any issues with these default settings.

 How Much Can The GPU Overclock Affect Performance?